DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/book.md

 Niederer exemplifies networked content analysis by various applications to the debate of global climate change.
 Unlike traditional content analyses which tend to focus on biases in the form of unequal frequency distributions, explainable in psychological or sociological terms, the choice of a public controversy is well-suited to demonstrate its capabilities as online texts on a common themes include unlike actors advancing opposing arguments.
 To contextualize her exemplifications, Niederer situates the history and stakeholders in the climate change debate in the context of what public controversies consist of.

-In the network extracted from Wikipedia entries, the choice of “Global Warming” occupies a central node that is linked to numerous related issues, countries, economic issues, diseases, energy policies and scientific findings.
+In the network extracted from Wikipedia entries, the choice of 'Global Warming' occupies a central node that is linked to numerous related issues, countries, economic issues, diseases, energy policies and scientific findings.
 Such a network can be looked at from numerous perspectives and be variously decomposed.
 Realizing that the Wikipedia is naturally biased towards consistency, controversies can become manifest in the editorial changes of disputed features.
 So, one way of charting the heat of a controversy is by measuring the frequency of editing changes in climate-related entries.
 While individual editors are known only by their code names, Niederer describes algorithms to depict how many contribute to which entries and at which time, giving a sense of where the controversy takes place and the speed in which it moves.
 While it is not difficult to separate individual editors from robots, evidently the content of interest is inextricably tied to Wikipedia’s technicity.

 Attending to a different technicity, Niederer also explores algorithms to identify networks within large bodies of tweets.
 Co-hashtag analysis resembles contingency analysis but reveals connections among clusters of similar tweets.
 The inferences she draws from these networks deal with issues of the vulnerability of different themes (areas in the world, phenomena, and actors) in the presence of threats (food, floods, diseases, and weather), issues of how skepticisms and conflicts migrate from one cluster to another, how clusters adapt over time.
 Evidently these conceptions are based on the texts used in tweets but inextricably linked to the nature of the Twitter platform that individuals learn to navigate and content analysts need to acknowledge to make sense of these data.